ilkerccom/bitcrackrandomiser/README.md

 # Bitcrack-Randomiser

 Bitcrackrandomiser is a solo pool for Bitcoin puzzle **66, 67 and 68**.
-It works with Bitcrack.
+It works with Bitcrack and VanitySearch.

 Supports <ins>Windows</ins>, <ins>Linux</ins> and <ins>MacOS</ins>.